-This sections covers the basic rules and regulations of yoga postures and the general guidelines.
+This sections covers the basic rules and regulations of yoga postures.
+The yoga rules and guidelines are of most benefit for beginners.

 YOGA RULES FOR BEGINNERS: Most dedicated yogis do not regard yoga as being a true sport.